 Regional oceanographic variability can be explained as the changes in sea level associated with changes of sea-water properties (i.e., fresher vs. saltier, warmer vs. colder) and movements of a body of sea water from one part of the ocean to another.
 Some of these include El Niño which can raise sea levels by tens of centimeters, ocean currents that can cause changes in sea levels of more than 1 m, and a weakening Gulf Stream which is projected to contribute 10-20 cm of sea-level rise by 2100.
 In the North Atlantic, near the end of the 20th century, the largest sea-level rise was seen north of the Gulf Stream due to the weakening of an ocean circulation called the Atlantic Meridional Overturning Circulation.

-Everybody in Atlantic Canada has experienced an impact of sea-level rise or at the very least, knows someone who has.
-We are a region of coastal communities and the impacts of sea-level rise are already being felt.
+Everybody in coastal Canada has experienced an impact of sea-level rise or at the very least, knows someone who has.
+British Columbia and Atlantic Canada are regions of coastal communities and the impacts of sea-level rise are already being felt.
 Inundation, erosion, flooding from storm surges, and salt water intrusion are the most well known impacts of sea-level rise and can be very damaging to coastal infrastructure.
 By the year 2020, it is estimated that the economic damages from sea-level rise in Canada will be around $1.6-5.4 billion EACH YEAR and by 2080, this amount could increase to $48.1 billion annually.

 Inundation is the most direct effect of sea-level rise and is the permanent submergence of land due to a rise of the water levels in the ocean; creating a new, normal sea level.
 Simply explained, when you add water to a glass, the water level becomes higher and parts of the glass that weren’t under water before are now submerged.
 This is the new, normal level of water in your glass - that is of course, until you drink it.
 This becomes a bit more complex when we apply this analogy to the coast because the elevation and features along our coasts are so varied.